 Deans will work with families of students with known medical conditions which may make them at higher risk.
 Extra precautions will be made if necessary when these students are at higher risk of exposure.

 Symptom monitoring – Staff and students will check for symptoms each morning at home and should not depart for school if they have any cold/flu like symptoms.
-If a student develops symptoms, they will immediately be placed into an isolation room and their parents contacted to plan the next steps.
+If a student develops symptoms, they will be COVID tested and their parents contacted to plan the next steps.

 Tracking and documentation of possible exposure is conducted by school administration.
 Possible exposures are communicated to the Principal who will notify local health officials immediately.
 In consultation with the local public health department, Administration will follow guidance and will communicate to all students, staff, and families in a prompt and responsible manner.